World Refugee Sabbath

 Start a conversation about refugees on sabbath, June 19

 "My name is Amira.
 I use to be just a child.
 Now, I am called a child refugee."

-As we mark World Refugee Day—June 20th—more than 65 million people continue to be displaced globally, according to the refugee agency for the United Nations, UNHCR.
+As we mark World Refugee Sabbath on June 19 and World Refugee Day on June 20, almost 80 million people are currently displaced globally, according to UNHCR, the UN Refugee Agency.
 Refugee children are five times more likely to be out of school than non-refugee children.
 These numbers mean one thing: we cannot afford to waver in our response to help those displaced by conflict, persecution or disaster.

-Use our resources to engage with your friends and community in child refugee advocacy, rally your church to join the cause, and inspire others!
+Use our resources to engage with your friends and community, get your church involved, and inspire others!